• Work

-The second round of the Eye On Art program brought us Collective Hive in the Fannin Street window by the local duo Lisa Morales and Stacy Gressell.
-The project is designed as an amalgamation of “found object” bees ranging in size from 12” to 4’, each with plexiglass wings.
+Collective Hive by the local duo Lisa Morales and Stacy Gressell was designed as an amalgamation of “found object” bees ranging in size from 12” to 4’, each with plexiglass wings.
 A number of different pieces of building-specific iconography, including maps of Houston, construction blueprints of the Ion, and photographs of the old Sears building, are attached to the wings of the bees.

 Each bee’s body is created from recycled and repurposed materials, including keys, typewriter parts, old instruments, golf tees, clock parts, circuit boards, toy cars, and other trinkets.
 Materials for the bees’ bodies were accumulated from a “junk drawer” drive that enlisted the broader Ion community to donate old odds and ends, connecting Morales’s and Gressell’s artistic process with the community.
 Inside the window display, the found object bees are affixed to structures that emulate a close-up view of a beehive.